 In one of his satires, the poet Juvenal has her working surreptitiously at a local brothel; “she-wolf” being her nom de guerre.

-Suffice to say it didn’t work out well for them.
+Suffice to say that everything worked out terribly.
 Without hesitation, the Praetorian Guard arrested Silius and Messalina upon their emperor’s return.
 Silius was executed immediately while Messalina was held in a cell away from the emperor.

 Weak and indecisive when it came to women, Claudius wanted to spare her.
 But it was advisors who were running the show, and they chose to act differently.
 They had Messalina put to death.